EngineHub/WorldGuard/README.txt

     command; it is only used for permissions.

 - block-creepers (def. false)
-    Block creeper explosions.
-They will not explode client-side.
+    Block creeper explosions from destroying terrain (and possibly from causing damage).

 - disable-lava-fire (def. false)
     Prevent lava from starting fires.